JuliaHCI/ADI.jl/docs/src/introduction.md

 ![](assets/adi_process.png)

 After all this processing, finally the substellar companion HR8799e is evident.
-Hopefully this shows the difficulty of HCI and builds up part of the process that occurs outside of the reduction you'll be doing with *ADI.jl*.
+Hopefully this shows the difficulty of HCI and builds up part of the process that occurs outside of the reduction you'll be doing with ADI.jl.